Jaiganesh-MK/Kaggle-ML/README.md

 # Kaggle-ML
-Contains solutions of kaggle competitions, in which i am participating.
+Analysis of some datasets from kaggle